 This approach is common in churches and Christian schools.
-When I ask my students how something came to be or why it is the way it is, many at the beginning of the year (and some sadly even at the end) will just say, “God made it that way.”
+I often ask my students how something came to be or why it is the way it is.
+Many at the beginning of the year (and some sadly even at the end) just say, “God made it that way.”
 Such an approach always seems to blame everything we see around us on God’s supernatural creation.
 But that’s a little silly.
 After all, when you look around outside, essentially nothing you see around you was supernaturally created by God.
-The trees you see are descended from other trees, which are descended from other trees, which are descended from other trees, all the way back to the original trees that God did, in fact, create supernaturally during the Creation Week.
+The trees you see descended from other trees, which descended from other trees, which descended from other trees, all the way back to the original trees that God did, in fact, create supernaturally during the Creation Week.

 We recognize that God built into the natural world mechanisms of change: biological reproduction, recycling of nutrients into the soil, the rock cycle, plate tectonics, etc. Nevertheless, God is just as much the Creator and designer of your dog’s new puppies as He is of the sun.
 It’s a great error to think of God as only involved in the supernatural.